vmware-tanzu-labs/educates-training-platform/docs/portal-rest-api/workshops-catalog.rst

 The ``allocated`` field indicates how many workshop sessions are active and currently allocated to a user.

 The ``available`` field indicates how many workshop sessions are available for immediate allocation.
 This will never be more than the number of reserved instances.

+Under ``portal.sessions``, the ``allocated`` field indicates the total number of allocated sessions across all workshops hosted by the portal.

+Where ``maximum``, ``registered`` and ``anonymous`` are non zero, they indicate caps on number of workshops that can be run.

+The ``maximum`` indicates a maximum on the total number of workshop sessions that can be run by the portal across all workshops.
+Even where a specific workshop may not have reached capacity, if ``allocated`` for the whole portal has reached ``maximum``, then no more workshop sessions will be able to be created.

+The value of ``registered`` when non zero indicates a cap on the number of workshop sessions a single registered portal user can have running at the one time.

+The value of ``anonymous`` when non zero indicates a cap on the number of workshop sessions an anonymous user can have running at the one time.
+Anonymous users are users created as a result of the REST API being used, or if anonymous access is enabled when accessing the portal via the web interface.